-Unarm Harry Potter and you get a great wizard.
+A disarmed Harry Potter is still a great wizard.
 But arm him with his holly wand, and you have the G.O.A.T!

-Similarly, no matter how much of a design wizard you are, your potential is being largely compromised, if you aren’t on the right tools.
+Similarly, no matter how much of a design wizard you are, your potential is being largely compromised, if you aren’t on the right graphic design tools.

 It’s fairly easy to get the first two responses (well, easier to get the first one, but we’re not going there) — but to get people to drool over your design work, you need to have a steady hand on the right tools.
 And while there is no best software out there, you still need to know what fits your needs.